 A better alternative to customer forecasting is to carry buffer stock.
 It is also quite possible that you end up with combined buffer stock that is far beyond your intended buffer stock level if you add stock forecast form your inflated customers.
 Also, always consider the demand from those customers too who don’t provide you with the forecast.
 Hence, the net forecast does little or no help in inventory planning.

-Sometimes statistical forecast is more convenient which has capability to answer many questions necessary to know for a successful forecast.
-For example, are you going to collect forecast spreadsheets from each customer or how are you going to combine all data etc.
+Sometimes the statistical forecast is more convenient which has the capability to answer many questions necessary to know for a successful forecast.
+For example, are you going to collect forecast spreadsheets from each customer or how are you going to combine all data, etc.

 Sorting through this kind of data is easy and quick if you have some sort of ERP system implemented, but sometimes additional help is also required to build a dynamic inventory forecast to use this data in replenishment.
 Some add on tools are also used to utilize ERP data for accurate forecasting.

 You do not need to resort to guessing techniques to forecast inventory replenishment, nor should you need a large dedicated team to be doing that for your business.
 Deploying the right ERP tools for forecasting and making decisions based on their history with you, is key to optimizing your inventory and ultimately the profitability of your business.